MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/dom-leaks.md

 ## Trigger Garbage Collection

 You can trigger garbage collection (GC) in the browser from the **Detached Elements** tool.
-Complete the following steps.
+Complete the following steps;

 1. In the **Detached Elements** tool, click **Collect Garbage**.